By Pete Nicoletti, Check Point Field CISO, Americas

 Third, the attackers may be familiar with your business and systems, incentivizing them to attack again.
 In one case, a company that fell victim to a ransomware attack paid millions to decrypt their data but fell victim to the same hackers in just a couple weeks after failing to identify the root cause of the attack.

 Fourth, you could face criminal liability.
 Always consult with your legal counsel before taking any actions.
 For example, according to the UK Terrorism Act of 2000, it is an offense for any person to pay a ransom if there is reasonable cause to suspect that the money will be used for the purposes of terrorism.

-Fifth, the U.S. Congress recently signed the Cyber Incident Reporting for Critical Infrastructure Act (CIRCIA) into law.
+Fifth, last year, the U.S. Congress signed the Cyber Incident Reporting for Critical Infrastructure Act (CIRCIA) into law.
 This law brings increased visibility to the scope and severity of ransomware attacks and payments.
 CIRCIA imposes reporting requirements on “covered entities” in the event of a ransomware payment.
 Covered entities are defined in the Presidential Policy Directive 21, referring to 16 critical infrastructure industries.
 If a covered entity makes a ransom payment after suffering a ransomware attack, the entity must report the payment to CISA in under 24 hours after the payment is made.
 Such knowledge allows CISA to inform the public of large scale cyber attacks in an effort to prevent potentially imminent cyber attacks.
 This law is consistent with the government’s views against paying the ransom because of concerns that it will further incentivize threat actors.